How to use Picture-in-Picture in Firefox and Google Chrome

 Video playing in Picture-in-Picture on Mac

-Different than Firefox, Chrome does not currently have a setting to enable Picture-in-Picture mode.
+Different than Firefox, Chrome doesn’t currently have a setting to enable Picture-in-Picture mode.
 This is a native feature built into Chrome.
-There also is no convenient little blue box letting you know that PiP is available.
+There is also no convenient little blue box letting you know that PiP is available.

 Chrome Click Picture in Picture